Non-Collision singularities in the Planar two-Center-two-Body problem: Hyperbolicity of the Poincar e map

-\begin{Prop} The $O(1)$ blocks in Proposition \ref{Thm: matrices} can be written as a continuous function of $\bx$ and $\by$ plus an error which vanishes in the limit $\mu\to 0, \chi\to\infty.$ Moreover the $O(1)$ blocks have the following limits for orbits of interest.
+\item[(b)] The $O(1)$ blocks in Proposition \ref{Thm: matrices} can be written as a continuous function of $\bx$ and $\by$ plus an error which vanishes in the limit $\mu\to 0, \chi\to\infty.$ Moreover the $O(1)$ blocks have the following limits for orbits of interest.